Updated: Dec 6, 2022

 What is the Retaliation Lawsuit Statute of Limitations?

 In most cases, you have one year from the date of the retaliatory act (which is normally a termination or demotion) to obtain a right to sue letter from the Department of Fair Employment and Housing.
 You have one year to file your case in state or federal court after that.
 This right-to-sue letter is usually obtained by your counsel on your behalf.
-Employees in public institutions have a different statute of limitations.
+Employees in public institutions have different statutes of limitations.
 Since the statute of limitations can be as limited as six months in certain cases, you should seek legal counsel as soon as possible after being retaliated against.

 What if Retaliation Leads to Wrongful Termination?

 And though most jobs are "at-will," there are circumstances under which firing an employee may be illegal under California or federal law.
 For example, an employee's job may not be terminated for the following reasons:

 Filing a workers' compensation claim, taking family leave, using sick days, or taking meal or rest breaks are all examples of constitutionally covered rights.

 In retaliation for disclosing a workplace violation that the employee claimed was illegal under local, state, or federal law.

 Serving on a jury or in the military is an example of a mandatory responsibility.

 Whistleblowing or refusing to participate in criminal activities are also examples of whistleblowing.

 Discrimination is based on a protected characteristic of an employee, such as ethnicity, gender, religion, age, disability, sexual preference, or political affiliation.